-The France international was seen as a key man at the Parc des Princes not long ago, having excelled through the club's academy, but has fallen out of favour following the Ligue 1 outfit's recent spending sprees.
+The France international was seen as a key man at the Parc des Princes not long ago, having excelled through the club's academy, but since the Ligue 1 outfit's recent spending sprees things are now different.

 The reported Newcastle, Liverpool and long-term Arsenal target has now revealed that he is willing to leave if his position has not changed by the end of the season.